-This financial aid is available in particular for:
+This financial aid is available for applicants from all countries.

 Financial aid is granted on the basis of:

-When submitting your application to ISU, please don’t forget to attach your resume.
-Your resume may be given by ISU staff members to sponsors.
-However, ISU will not give its sponsors contact information, but will try its best to match applicant’s profiles to sponsor requirements.
+ISU will not give its sponsors contact information, but will try its best to match applicants’ profiles to sponsor requirements.

-The ISU Funding Committee, which includes both faculty and Sponsors, awards funding to applicants whose career goals appear to stand to gain substantial benefit from the ISU programs.
+The ISU Funding Committee, which includes both faculty and sponsors, awards funding to excellent applicants on the basis of their academic and professional merit and career goals.

 You will find below the list of partners who have supported ISU students for many years.